TCLee-tech/Google/Build a Resilient, Asynchronous System with Cloud Run and PubSub/Build a Resilient, Asynchronous System with Cloud Run and PubSub.md

 6. Remove `throw 'Email server is down'` in `index.js` to correct the error and let Email Service execute correctly.
 7. Deploy the fixed version of Email Service.
 `./deploy.sh`
 8. Check the logs for email-service.
-You will see PubSub stopped repeatedly invoking Email Service, the service returning status code 204, and the emails finally sent.
+You will see Email Service returning status code 204, PubSub stopped invoking the service once it received a success response.
     - Notice: PubSub kept retrying until successful.

 ### Take Aways